-Many different types of cooked greens, including cabbage, kale, chard and collard greens are considered lucky in different countries around the world.
-Why?
+Greens: Many different types of cooked greens are thought to be lucky.
+Depending on your culture, these could include cabbage, kale, chard and collard greens.
+Why are greens thought to bring luck?
 Many people believe their green leaves look like folded money.
-People who eat cooked greens on New Year’s Day hope that the new year will bring them good luck on the economic front.
+They hope greens will bring them good luck with money in the new year.

-Just like there are lucky foods you should eat, there are also a few foods that many people believe you should avoid.
-For example, many people believe you should avoid lobster and chicken because these creatures often move backwards.
+Just like there are lucky foods you should eat, there are also a few foods that many people think you should avoid.
+For example, many people believe you should avoid lobster and chicken on New Year’s Day.
+That’s because these creatures often move backwards.
 Others believe you should avoid all birds, so that your luck won’t fly away!

-And, finally, one more word of warning before you dig in: always leave a little food on your plate.
+And, finally, one more word of warning before you dig in: Always leave a little food on your plate.
 Many people believe eating everything on your plate means you’re greedy and will result in bad luck.
 On the other hand, leaving a little food on your plate will guarantee you’ll have plenty to eat in the coming year.

 What are your family’s New Year’s traditions?
 Do you gather for a lucky meal?
 Talk about your goals for the upcoming year?
 Whatever your customs, it’s always fun to start the new year with people you care about.